TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Real-World Robot Experiment Details

 \Cref{fig:Quali} presents qualitative results highlighting challenging situations for each task.
 A check mark was used when the model succeeded with a probability above 0.5, an X mark for probabilities below 0.3, and an exclamation mark icon for intermediate cases.

 \begin{itemize}[leftmargin=2em,topsep=0pt,itemsep=0pt,parsep=3pt] \item \textbf{\texttt{Carrot to bag.}} $\pi_0$ showed the highest success rate, followed by TwinVLA, RDT, and DP.
 DP failed to interact meaningfully with the bag, especially struggling to grasp the cover properly.
 RDT failed to complete the task successfully, primarily due to its inability to accurately localize and grasp the bag's opening. \item \textbf{\texttt{Brush to dustpan.}} DP struggled either to grasp the brush itself or to successfully insert it.
 Interestingly, the RDT managed to grasp the brush well but lacked precision during the insertion.
 In this task, TwinVLA and $\pi_0$ demonstrated the same success rate. \item \textbf{\texttt{Take towel off.}} DP mostly failed to pull the doll from a distant position toward the center, while the other models succeeded in pulling it to the center but showed differences in towel removal.
 Both RDT and $\pi_0$ tended to successfully remove one side of the towel and then easily remove the other side as well.
 In contrast, TwinVLA struggled with removing the remaining part and repeated the same action.
-This is likely because the longer action chunk length of RDT and $\pi_0$ helped them overcome the multimodality challenge. \end{itemize}
+This is likely because the longer action chunk length of RDT and $\pi_0$ helped them overcome the multimodality challenge. \item \textbf{\texttt{Fold towel.}} $\pi_0$ and TwinVLA successfully completed the task.
+RDT also generally performed well, but occasionally failed to fully rotate the towel by 90 degrees, which caused downstream failures.
+DP experienced substantial difficulty with the fold-towel task and ultimately failed to solve it. \item \textbf{\texttt{Extract hexkey.}} $\pi_0$ and TwinVLA generally solved the task reliably.
+RDT performed the subtask of lifting the hexkey case well but often failed during extraction due to insufficient precision in grasping the hexkey once the case was lifted.
+DP failed both to reliably pick up the hexkey case and to extract the hexkey itself. \end{itemize}